Tea in Vietnam: How its types and culture are

 4. The ways to discover tea culture in Vietnam

-Learning about growing, processing, and drinking tea is an exciting activity for your Vietnam adventure.
+Learning about growing, processing, and drinking tea is exciting for your Vietnam adventure.

 There are two famous tea-growing regions that you can refer to add to your program, including the tea-growing area in Tan Cuong (Thai Nguyen Province), located in the northern region of Vietnam, about 90km north of Hanoi.

-The second tea growing area is Bao Loc City in Lam Dong Province, situated on a famous tourist route from Ho Chi Minh City to Da Lat; about 205km far from Ho Chi Minh City and 120km far from Da Lat.
+The second tea-growing area is Bao Loc City in Lam Dong Province.
+It is situated on a famous tourist route from Ho Chi Minh City to Da Lat, about 205km from Ho Chi Minh City and 120km from Da Lat.

-Coming to these areas, you will have the opportunity to see the vast and green tea fields.
+Coming to these areas, you will see the vast, neatly lined green tea fields on the hills.
 Fresh cups of tea will be served for guests to enjoy.

-However, if you don’t have the opportunity to go to these areas.
-Then, you can enjoy tea cups in big cities like Ho Chi Minh, Hanoi, and Hue City.
+However, if you cannot go to these areas, you can enjoy tea cups in big cities like Ho Chi Minh, Hanoi, and Hue City.
 You can taste it at shops specializing in the tea business.

 Where should I buy tea in Vietnam?

-Although tea has sold in almost shops in Vietnam, we recommend you should buy it in supermarkets that can offer fair and clear prices.
+Although tea is sold in almost all shops in Vietnam, we recommend buying it in supermarkets that offer fair and clear prices.

 How much for a tea bag?